Applies ToExcel for Microsoft 365 Excel for Microsoft 365 for Mac Excel for the web Microsoft365.com Microsoft Office

 Use the Python output menu in the formula bar to control how Python calculations are returned.
 The following screenshot shows the Python output menu in the formula bar.

-The Python output menu in an Excel workbook.
+The open Python output menu in Excel.

 The following screenshot shows the preceding DataFrame data, but this time the data is returned as Excel values.
 Because this DataFrame repeats the data in cells A1:B3 on the worksheet, the Python result in cells C1:D3 matches cells A1:B3.

-A Python in Excel DataFrame returned as Excel values.
+The DataFrame content returned as Excel values.

 Note: If a cell in the output range, which in the preceding scenario is range C1:D3, already contains a value, then the Python cell returns the #SPILL! error instead of the Python output.
 To learn more, see Troubleshoot Python in Excel errors and How to correct a #SPILL! error.